MEschenbacher/wireguard-formula/README.md

 # Available states

-No states.
-Include `wireguard` in the top.sls file.
+No states are documented, just include the `wireguard` in the `top.sls` file.

 ```
 base: